danschultz/reactive_web_dart/README.md

 ## Architectural Overview

 The application is structured using an MVC paradigm.
-The models are implemented as simple immutable classes, controllers are instances of `ModelController`, and views are implemented with Polymer.dart.
+The models are implemented as simple immutable classes, controllers are instances of `ModelController`, and views are implemented as custom components in Polymer.dart.

 ### Controllers